 Paracas to Arequipa Bus

 The route from the beach-city of Paracas to the majestic city of Arequipa is at a distance of 483 mi (777 km) and the travel takes about 12 hours on the highway.
 The transportation company Oltursa covers this route with low-cost tickets from s/.
 85 to s/.
 135. Buses leave from the terminal, located in a central avenue of Paracas, at 11:15 p.m.
 Their destination is a terminal on the central area of Arequipa.
 The climate in Arequipa is dry and mild, with clear skies and sunny days.
-If you are also looking for return checkout, please ensure to check Arequipa to Paracas Bus.

 In the current territory of Paracas, it flowered the ancestral civilisation of the culture known as Paracas, during the pre-Incan period.
 This culture was characterized by its textile art, very advanced for that period, due to its funerary rituals and the cranium trepanations, which were made to remove bad spirits.
 The Paracas culture is also known for deforming their heads until having them lengthened with a conical shape.
 The archaeological remains of this culture were found by the archaeologist Julio C. Tello in 1925.
 In 1820, six ships disembarked at its coast, and were part of the Ejército Libertador, from the Freedom Expedition of Peru, commanded by the General José de San Martín.
 The name Paracas means “sand rain” due to the strong winds that bring sand remains, typical of this territory (those winds reach speeds of 20 miles/32 kms per hour).